Great Exuma Island, Georgetown, Bahamas

 Hermitage Plantation Ruins: Located on Little Exuma, these plantation ruins are in the wild, however very overgrown, so best to visit wearing good sturdy shoes.

-Chat and Chill: Popular restaurant on Stocking island, especially for the pig roasts that happen every Sunday year around from 12:00noon to 7:00pm.
+Chat and Chill: Popular restaurant on Stocking island, especially for the pig roasts that happen every Sunday year around from 12:00noon to 7:00pm, easily reachable by and welcoming to every charterer on every charter yacht.